 WHAT IS A PERINATAL MOOD AND ANXIETY DISORDER?

 Perinatal refers to any time during pregnancy or the first year after giving birth.

 A mood or anxiety disorder occurs when your mood or anxiety [frequently a combination of depression, agitation, anxiety and panic], create disorder in your life.
 These conditions can impact us at any time in our lives, however at a time of physical, hormonal, emotional and social change, we are more at risk for experiencing a mental health condition.

-1 in 7 women meet criteria for a mental health during this time and MANY more have several symptoms which I call emotional complications, but do not necessarily fit a formal medical diagnosis.
+1 in 7 women meet criteria for a mental health during this time and MANY more have several symptoms which we often refer to as emotional complications, but do not necessarily fit a formal medical diagnosis.

 For many women this looks like frequent panic, worry, irritability, agitation or loss of interest.
 You may not feel like yourself, you may have scary or distressing thoughts.
 Perhaps you are unable to mother the way you want to or your work performance isn't what it used to be.
 These feelings of course are not exclusive to this time period, however taking care of your changing body or growing family can certainly complicate feeling unwell!

 It's been more than a year since i had a baby... could this be impacting me?